 Terms defined in this bill

-Each of Bluewater Toltec Irrigation District, La Acequia Madre del Ojo del Gallo, and other named irrigation associations
+Refers to nine specific irrigation districts and community ditches including Bluewater Toltec Irrigation District, La Acequia Madre del Ojo del Gallo, and others

-The general adjudication State of New Mexico ex rel.
-State Engineer v.
-Kerr-McGee et al.
+The general adjudication of water rights in State of New Mexico v.
+Kerr-McGee pending in the Decree Court

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.